rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Thoughts on one-year musing

-* Greatest hits.
+1. Greatest hits.
-* Awards (most footnotes, longest series, longest musing, shortest musing, favorites, most read (do I have those data?))
+1. Awards (most footnotes, longest series, longest musing, shortest musing, favorites, most read (do I have those data?))
-* New introduction.
+1. New introduction and home page.
+"Welcome to Sam's Assorted Musings and Rants.
+I am Samuel A. Rebelsky, typically referred to as SamR.
+I am ...."
-* Word count - probably for real.
+1. Word count - probably for real.
-* Most frequent words.
+1. Most frequent words.
+1. Reorganizing
+1. Lost musings.
+(Well, musings that I never finished.)
+1. Will you ever stop?
+(Still have hundreds more to write.)
+1. A survey.
+Nice to know.
+But I'm lazy.
+And I expect most of you wouldn't respond.
+And, in any case, I write for me, not for you (exceptions for some individuals and some situations ...)
-* A musing about what the musing might be like, listing all of the above.
+1. A musing about what the musing might be like, listing all of the above.

 New forthcoming musings

+1. Anniversary essay for Michelle - Thirty years!
+1. David Feldman.
+One of the more interesting pickups from this series.
+ Imponderables - clearly an area for a liberal arts student.
+Got Michelle through med school.
+Continues to be diverse in intersts - bridge, music, Posse, more.
+I'm still not sure why he reads my musings each day.
+1. Self-study - Institutional information.
+(Should Rietz be in the discussions of self studies?)
+1. CLS Communities.
+1. Sedona - Best of breed?
+1. CLC 17 - Contemporary Literary Criticism
-* Something about Kumail?
+1. Something about Kumail?
-* Shuffling shelves.
+1. Curmudgeon - Letterpress "There's nothing in the world that can't be made a bit better by adding a curmdugeon.
+Except, maybe, ice cream."
+1. Walrus series - Letterpress?
-* Why facebook doesn't provide context.
+1. Why facebook doesn't provide context.
 (Followup to insufficient context.)
-* Organization - No one who sees my office and laba may believe this, but I really like organization.
-Why aren't they neat?
-Addication to accumulation and inability to get rid of things.  (`organization.md`)
-* Addication to accumulation.
-Might find the next thing that makes me really really happy. (`addiction.md`)
-* Evolution of CS department research labs.
+1. Evolution of CS department research labs.
 Old format: Tables for pair programming.
 New format: More open tables.
 TVs.
-* "Data People" and other people.
+1. "Data People" and other people.
-* Tandy 102 vs. the Freewrite.
+1. Tandy 102 vs. the Freewrite.
-* Business-size cards.
+1. Business-size cards.
 (Buying too many.
 Then realizing their many uses.
  Codes of conduct in code camp.
 Random cards for CSC 151.
 Machine names (with directions) for CSC 151.
 And more!)
-* Islandwood and GOA.
+1. Islandwood and GOA.
-* Finish last Wednesday's mail piece.
+1. Finish last Wednesday's mail piece.
 (Maybe never.)
-* Building the CSC 151 Web site.
+1. Building the CSC 151 Web site.
-* Kate Walker.
+1. Kate Walker - you only learn about people too late ....
-* "Did I miss anything?"
+1. "Did I miss anything?"
 (Poem, student question, etc.)
-* Revisiting Tutorial.
+1. Revisiting Tutorial.
 I'd forgotten that I'd written some of the things that I've done.
 Tutee birthdays.
 "Please Raynard, can't I teach Tutorial again?"
-* Dates in musing URLs - why I do it
+1. Dates in musing URLs - why I do it
-* Building value for Grinnell (?)
+1. Building value for Grinnell (?)
-* Will you ever stop?
-(Still have hundreds more to write.)
-* BBC micro:bit
+1. BBC micro:bit
-* Norman Bins (vs. Norman doors)
+1. Norman Bins (vs. Norman doors)
-* Musing records.

-Year anniversary

-* Anniversary essay for Michelle.
-* A new introduction.
-* Favorites?
+A series on addiction and organization

+1. Organization - No one who sees my office and laba may believe this, but I really like organization.
+Why aren't they neat?
+Addication to accumulation and inability to get rid of things. (`organization.md`)
+1. Addication to accumulation.
+Might find the next thing that makes me really really happy. (`addiction.md`)

 Old forthcoming musings

-* Essay ???
+1. Essay ???
 (Nontechnical): Respect
-* Essay ???
+1. Essay ???
 (Nontechnical): Belonging (?)
-* Essay ???
+1. Essay ???
 (Semi-technical): Ethics in our curriculum
-* Essay ???
+1. Essay ???
 (Nontechnical): The CSC 151 project
-* Essay ???
+1. Essay ???
 (Technical): Your own commands
-* Essay ???
+1. Essay ???
 (Technical): Shell variables
-* Essay ???
+1. Essay ???
 (Technical): Bash-basics: Command-line patterns
-* Essay ???
+1. Essay ???
 (Technical): Bash-basics: I/O redirection
-* Essay ???
+1. Essay ???
 (Technical): Variadic macros
-* Essay ???
+1. Essay ???
 (Nontechnical): Admissions

 ---

 Quick (?)
 ---------

-*For the days in which I need to "dash off" an essay in order to meet my goals.*
+1. For the days in which I need to "dash off" an essay in order to meet my goals.*

 1. Facebook page edits.

 1. Fundraising (this year's donations; last year's; should I donate "Sam will muse about a subject of your choice"?
 Should I offer to have my hair cut?)

 1. Memorizing vs process; Google.
 (Pearl Before Swine, NYT quote of Google, etc.)

 1. "Get Outlook for Android/iPhone". ("What can you do to be more successful on this exam.")

 1. "a musing" vs. "amusing"